tiqi-group/pydase/README.md

 #### `ColouredEnum`

 This component provides a way to visually represent different states or categories in a data service using colour-coded options.
-It behaves similarly to a standard `StrEnum`, but the values encode colours in a format understood by CSS.
+It behaves similarly to a standard `Enum`, but the values encode colours in a format understood by CSS.
 The colours can be defined using various methods like Hexadecimal, RGB, HSL, and more.

 If the property associated with the `ColouredEnum` has a setter function, the keys of the enum will be rendered as a dropdown menu, allowing users to interact and select different options.
 Without a setter function, the selected key will simply be displayed as a coloured box with text inside, serving as a visual indicator.